luigi1809/webfilter-ng/README.md

 Compared to DNS filtering :
 * webfilter-ng ensure that DNS filtering is not bypassed (usage of a non-filtering DNS, local hosts file, usage of DNSSEC or [DnsCrypt](https://github.com/jedisct1/dnscrypt-proxy))

-Two options of usage
+Three options of usage
 --------------------
 * filtering based on squidGuard
-* filtering based on public dns filtering solution (recommanded)
+* filtering based on public dns filtering solution (recommanded over squidGuard option)
+* filtering based on whitelist / blacklist

 How does it work
 --------------------